e-gov/GovSSO-Mock/DEPLOYMENT.md

 <img src="doc/deployment-docker_compose.png" width="700"/>

-1. Run the following command to run Docker images of mock and example client with Docker Compose (replace `C:/path/to/GOVSSO-Mock` part with absolute path of the cloned GOVSSO-Mock repository folder in your filesystem);
+1. Run the following command to run Docker images of mock and example client with Docker Compose (replace `C:/path/to/GOVSSO-Mock` part with absolute path of the cloned GOVSSO-Mock repository folder in your filesystem):
-   note that Docker Compose command is `docker compose` in newer Docker Compose versions and `docker-compose` in older Docker Compose versions:
    ```shell
    docker compose -f C:/path/to/GOVSSO-Mock/docker-compose.yml up
    ```